 2. Start a blog

 Considering 72% of people looked up health information online, a well-written blog post may be the answer they are searching for.
 You can write about a variety of topics such as thoughts on certain treatments, case studies with current patients, wellness tips or updates about your practice.
 But don't worry if you aren't the best writer.
 As long as your message is comprehensible, you're fine.

 By updating regularly and writing original content, you will help boost your search engine ranking and make it easier for patients to find you.
 You can then promote your blog through your social media accounts to engage with current patients and potentially discover new ones.
 Blogs > Website > Social media > SEO+ is the classic circle of life for online content.

 3. Ask for referrals and reviews

 This is a typical practice, but timeless because it works.
 An individual's health is a serious matter to them.
 To make sure they are going to the right doctor or practitioner, people will search for patient reviews of your practice to read how they describe their treatment.

-This will especially happen is the person has moved to a new city, state or even country and are not too familiar with the area.
+You can also incentivize feedback, reviews and referrals by hosting contests with prizes and giveaways or offering discounts or free services.
 Meaningful and useful giveaways, such as monitoring items for blood pressure or heart rate, can also reaffirm a good relationship with current patients.
 You can use these monitoring items to reach out to them and follow up regularly.
 These little gestures will make your current patients happy, which will lead to more positive word of mouth referrals and reviews, and hopefully more revenue for your business.

 4. Attract more patients to your practice by nurturing strong relationships your current patients

 Sometimes we get so focused on the new that we forget what's already right in front of us.
 While using your practice's resources to attract new patients, spare some resources for your current patients.
 Reverse the scheduling process by following up with your patients for a new appointment time.
 Send email reminders to remind them for scheduled checkups.
 You can also send follow-up emails to remind them to leave a review, or stay in touch with health tips, best hygiene practices during the winter season, and updates about your practice.
 Or, if you are a specialized practice, such as a gastrointestinal center, invite a patient for a colonoscopy when they turn 50.
 Similarly, if you prescribed a medication to a patient, follow up and see if the medication is working or if they are experiencing any side effects.
 This small step can mean wonders to a patient as it shows them that you truly care about their health, which will help keep them around long-term.

 5. Upgrade to modern technology

 It's a digital age now, and it's time for the healthcare organizations to embrace it.
 But don't worry, utilizing more technology in your practice is not as intimidating or costly as it may sound.
 For starters, consider having your practice be more email-friendly (but make sure your email is HIPAA compliant!)
 For instance, allow patients to schedule appointments via email or ask a quick question.
 This convenience will save time for patients and for your staff as well.
 For in-house operations, think about having an electronic check-in when patients first arrive (via an iPad, for example).
 As they wait to be seen, offer complimentary WiFi or have a TV playing with Netflix or another streaming site on.
 You can even splurge for a massage pillow or massage chair if you find that your wait times getting longer.
 You never know – patients may prefer waiting longer if they can get massaged longer.